 All of the publishers we review must be open to submissions without an agent at some point in the year.
 It is not that we don't like agents, some are great, some are not.
 There are definitely pros and cons to having an agent, and we leave that decision up to you.

 Most of the publishing companies we review are open to agented submissions as well; a few are not.
 Also, a number of publishers-particularly in the science fiction genre-prefer that you do not have one.

-We also try and wait at least a year before reviewing a company, so that they can publish a few books and have a track record.
+We also wait at least a year before reviewing a company, so that they can publish a few books and have a track record.
 So, even if we list a publisher as new, they are at least a year old.

 We compiled the reviews into this guide in the hopes that it would keep our archives up to date, and also that it would be helpful to readers who miss issues, or subscribed later on.
-Back issues are always available on our website, but never before has the information been so easy to access or so well organized.
+Back issues are always available on our website, but in the manuscript guide the information is much easier to access and better organized.